d12frosted/elpa-mirror/stable-melpa/deft-readme.txt

 properties from the standard font-lock faces defined by your current color theme.

+If you are experiencing slow performance with a large number of files, you can limit the number of files displayed in the buffer by seting `deft-file-limit' to a positive integer value.
+This limits the number of file buttons that need to be rendered, making each update faster.

 Deft also provides several hooks: `deft-mode-hook', `deft-filter-hook', and `deft-open-file-hook'.
 See the documentation for these variables for further details.